flemingsyaifullah/testapp/README.md

   - if plate number expired date > 3 years of the date now then Status should be displayed "Tidak bisa dijual"

 Please note <b>Do Not modify</b> the existing method implementation (test case number 2).</br> And <b>Do Not modify</b> Car and CarManufacturer classes because they are root classes.
-But you can create inheritance class from them
+You can create inheritance class from them

 Please update data at db_script.sql as necessary